Thor-DraperJr/AI-Red-Teaming-Workshop/workshop/Module - Participant Guide.md

 **Avg setup time: ~10 min**

-These instructions configure the ML notebook environment needed to execute AI red team evaluations from AIRT-AiHML.ipynb.
+These instructions configure the ML notebook environment needed to execute AI red team evaluations from AIRT-Eval.ipynb.
 Execution environment note:

 This workshop is intentionally designed to run the notebooks on the Azure Machine Learning compute instance that is deployed (remote Jupyter kernel), not your local laptop Python environment.
 Running on the managed compute ensures: